-All parents and carers can expect to be kept informed of the School's anti-bullying work through the School website.
-If parents/carers wish to contact the School about a bullying issue, they may do so through their child's Form Tutor /PHOY, Deputy Head Pastoral or Head of TPPS and discuss any concerns they may have.
-4) Wherever necessary, the school will put them in contact with outside agencies (e.g. counselling services, etc.) that can help to support them and their child in addressing his/her experience of being bullied.
+- 1) They and their child will be listened to. - 2) Staff will ensure that they are involved in the process of supporting their child in dealing with the bullying. - 3) Staff will do their best to address any concerns they may have. - 4) Wherever necessary, the school will put them in contact with outside agencies (e.g. counselling services, etc.) that can help to support them and their child in addressing his/her experience of being bullied.